 Dining for the Lake Shore Limited has drastically changed in the past couple years and continues to evolve.
 Meal options and how dining car workers do meals tend to be different journey to journey, so I’m not going to go into much detail.

 But make it known that passengers are disappointed with the current dining situation and want full service dining back on the train.
 Amtrak President back in 2018 cut full dining car service to the Lake Shore and Capitol Limited Lines.
-So passengers, paying upwards of $1,000 a ticket, would eat pre-packaged meals instead of being served freshly-prepared, hot meals.
-As a result of the service cuts, several chefs were furloughed and others were forced to relocate thousands of miles away or start their careers over again in another position with the railroad.
+So passengers would eat pre-packaged meals instead of being served freshly-prepared, hot meals.

 What to Do During the Journey